Why Southeast Asia is the new startup hub

 A paradigm shift in consumer behaviour

 Southeast Asia consists of multiple countries with different development stages and cultures.
-Each of the ten ASEAN nations come with their own set of consumer behaviours and local customer needs, in which there still exist various problems to be solved.
+Each of the ten ASEAN nations come with their own set of consumer behaviours and local customer needs, in which there still exists various problems to be solved.

 Given the sheer collective population size of SEA (~630m), twice more than the US (~320m) and its increasing affluence, there has been a significant paradigm shift.
 The US and Europe are no longer the epicentres of internet usage, with almost half of all global usage, currently out of Asia (pictured below).
 This number has only gotten bigger over the years.

 Most of the emerging markets in Southeast Asia are catching up quickly on smartphone usage and its major countries are currently above the global average in mobile penetration.
 This consumption is expected to grow exponentially by 2020.
 For example, Vietnam has seen an increase in smartphone possession from 35% to 65%.
 By 2020, almost three out of four households in China, and two out of three in Vietnam will be equipped with a mobile device.
-This has shaped a new age of retail/buyer behaviour lead by an increasingly affluent crowd.
+This has shaped a new age of retail/buyer behaviour led by an increasingly affluent crowd.
 Consumers have come to rely on apps to improve their way of life, be it through travel, retail, health, education, etc.

 This is due in part to the successes of our Southeast Asian predecessors such as Go-Jek, Grab, Alibaba, Lazada, Zalora and Traveloka.
 All of whom have sought to improve the efficiency of life by reducing the time spent on menial tasks and increasing the convenience of its services.
 And this is just the tip of the iceberg.
 Southeast Asia has an abundance of issues like underdeveloped infrastructure and logistics, and they present great opportunities for startups to come in and solve real problems on the ground.